Try this copycat recipe for Olive Garden’s Chicken and Gnocchi Soup. It’s perfect for when you want that restaurant taste at home.

 So I had to get creative and make my favorite soup myself.
 I looked up some copycat recipes online but they were all slightly different.
-So I took the best elements of them all and merged the recipes together to come up with my recipe.
+So I took the best elements of them all and merged the recipes together to come up with my own chicken gnocchi soup recipe.

-It isn’t exactly like the Olive Garden version, but it’s close enough to satisfy my cravings in between outings.
+It isn’t exactly like the Olive Garden version, but it’s close enough to satisfy my cravings in between outings and the whole family enjoys it.
 I’ve been tweaking the recipe every time I make it, but I have a good recipe set now.
 It’s delicious with some homemade breadsticks.

-I had a hard time finding the gnocchi the first time I went to the store.
-It’s usually with all the dry pasta (think spaghetti, lasagna, etc.) and on the top shelf in a box.
+I had a hard time finding the pillowy gnocchi the first time I went to look for it at the grocery store.
+It’s usually in a box with all the dry pasta (think spaghetti, lasagna, etc.) and on the top shelf.
 I wish the boxes were a little bigger because I would like more gnocchi in the soup, but not as much as two boxes would make.
-I keep saying I am going to do one and a half boxes next time, but always forget when I make my grocery list!
+I keep saying I am going to do one and a half boxes next time, but I always forget when I make my grocery list!
 The rest of the ingredients are pretty standard and easy to find.

 Chicken and Gnocchi Soup Step by Step